The Piano Guys 2

-The Piano Guys 2 is the third studio album by American musical group The Piano Guys.
+The Piano Guys 2 is the third studio album by the American musical group The Piano Guys.
 It was released on May 7, 2013, by Portrait (a division of Sony Masterworks).
 The album made its chart début at number 38 on the US Billboard 200.

-The deluxe version of The Piano Guys 2 comes with a DVD featuring 11 music videos.
+The deluxe version of The Piano Guys 2 has a DVD featuring 11 music videos.